by Andrew W

 Mark curses at the machine some more, as he holds a napkin in his hand.
 Though to be fair, it is a great silk napkin.
-After screwing up for a third time, Mark takes a chance at one more wish.
+After screwing up for the third time, Mark takes a chance at one more wish.

 “Ok, you stupid machine, I wish you would just disappear.”

 He made this wish thinking that if worked, then he found a way to get rid of the machine.
 And if it screwed up again, it would hurt itself.
-Either way he felt like it would be a win.
+Either way, he felt like it would be a win.
 The machine disappears.
-At first Mark is livid.
+At first, Mark is livid.

 “Of course, that’s the one wish it does right.”

 But soon he felt relieved.
 He no longer has to worry about that machine anymore.
 The machine reappears at the shop, in the back room.
 The shop owner sees it and takes it apart.
 Boxes it up, then puts it back on the shelf.
 A few minutes later another person comes into the store and buys the machine.
-The owner’s wife come out from the back room.
+The owner’s wife comes out from the back room.